nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design considerations

+**Aspect: What filenames and directories accepted**

+Same as import command design considerations for what filenames are accepted.

 **Aspect: Overwrite checking**

-* We currently allow the user to overwrite CSV files stored as long as the IO operations are successful.
+* **Alternative 1 (current choice):** We currently allow the user to overwrite CSV files stored as long as the IO operations are successful.
-  * This is an issue as a user can accidentally override important CSV files.
+    * Cons: This is an issue as a user can accidentally override important CSV files.

-**Future work**
-  * We will implement a checker that will prompt the user asking if they're sure they want to override the CSV file currently at the filename location.
+    * Pros: It is easier to implement.

+* **Alternative 2:**
+    * Pros: Adds an additional layer of check so that the user does not override previously stored CSV files.
+    * Cons: Harder to implement.
+Look at future work.

 ### Checkout feature